schalkventer/coloringbook/README.md

 `0.0.1`

-A standardised, batteries-included implementation of Storybook to be used in React projects.
+An opinionated, batteries-included implementation of Storybook for use in React projects.